rjframe/upim/README.md

 ## Contributing

 Patches and pull requests are welcome.
-For major features or breaking changes, please open an issue or start a discussion first so we can discuss what you would like to do.
+For major features or breaking changes, please open a ticket or start a discussion first so we can discuss what you would like to do.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for pointers on getting set up.
 If you'd